Improving 3D Cellular Positioning Integrity with Bayesian RAIM: Conclusions

 \section{Conclusions}

-In this paper, we developed a Bayesian \ac{RAIM} algorithm for \ac{ToA}-based, snapshot-type 3D cellular positioning to address measurement faults.
-This algorithm computes the posterior \ac{PDF} of the \ac{UE} position via message passing along a factor graph, leveraging the joint probability of the UE position and measurement states based on a linearized measurement model.
-To enable efficient message passing, we derived computational rules for Gaussian messages that ensure accurate scaling factor calculations and effectively manage degenerate Gaussian densities.
-The resulting posterior \ac{PDF} fully incorporates all relevant measurement information, eliminating the need to discard any measurements, and enables the computation of exact 1D \acp{PL} in any direction within $\mathbb{R}^3$ at low computational cost.
-This also facilitates the immediate calculation of 2D or 3D \acp{PL} overestimates.
-Additionally, we developed an exact 2D/3D PL search algorithm by translating the probability of a Gaussian-distributed random vector within an ellipsoid into the \ac{CDF} of a generalized chi-squared random variable.
+In this paper, we developed a Bayesian \ac{RAIM} algorithm for \ac{ToA}-based, snapshot 3D cellular positioning to handle measurement faults.
+Using message passing on a factor graph and a linearized measurement model, the algorithm efficiently computes the posterior \ac{PDF} of the \ac{UE} position.
+We introduced computational rules for Gaussian messages to ensure accurate scaling and robust handling of degenerate cases.
+This approach fully leverages all available measurements, enabling exact, low-cost computation of 1D \acp{PL} in any direction, as well as immediate overestimates for 2D or 3D \acp{PL}.
+We also developed an exact 2D/3D PL search by relating the probability of a Gaussian vector inside an ellipsoid to the \ac{CDF} of a generalized chi-squared variable.

-For performance evaluation, we adapted an advanced RAIM algorithm \cite{blanch2015baseline} to the same problem setting and used it as a baseline in our numerical studies.
-Monte-Carlo simulations shown that our proposed Bayesian RAIM algorithm achieves tighter \acp{PL} with over $50\%$ reduction in all the evaluated cases (Table~\ref{tab:PL}) compared to the baseline algorithm, even when using the low-complexity PL overestimation method.
-It closely meets the \ac{TIR} requirement with the exact PL computations.
-Furthermore, the simulated results highlights the importance of a good \ac{BS} distribution condition.
-Under such condition, the Bayesian RAIM demonstrates robustness against errors in initial position estimates where model linearization occurs, making it both effective and reliable for enhancing positioning integrity in 3D cellular environments.
+For performance evaluation, we adapted an advanced RAIM algorithm \cite{blanch2015baseline} as a baseline.
+Monte Carlo simulations show that our Bayesian RAIM achieves over $50\%$ tighter \acp{PL} in all cases (Table~\ref{tab:PL}), even with the efficient PL overestimation approach, and closely meets the \ac{TIR} requirement with exact PL computation.
+PL tightness is further confirmed by comparison with the genie variation.
+Results also highlight the importance of good \ac{BS} geometry: under favorable conditions, Bayesian RAIM remains robust to initial position errors during linearization, making it an effective and reliable solution for 3D cellular positioning integrity.

+In this paper, our primary goal is to demonstrate the Bayesian RAIM principle using simplified, idealized models as a first step.
+However, several extensions are possible.
+First, incorporating non-Gaussian noise models (e.g., Laplacian or heavy-tailed distributions) and nonlinear measurements (e.g., unlinearized \ac{ToA} and \ac{AoA}) could better capture real-world effects.
+Sensitivity analyses with respect to noise model mismatches would further elucidate the robustness of the proposed algorithms.
+Furthermore, validation using real-world datasets or synthetic datasets generated by deterministic (e.g., ray-tracing) or standardized stochastic (e.g., 3GPP TR 38.901) channel models would provide a more comprehensive assessment of performance under practical conditions.
+Finally, extensions to dynamic scenarios involving user and fault tracking are natural, as the factor graph framework inherently supports sequential belief updates across time steps.

 \begin{appendices}